bishtsaurabh60/Basic_calculator/README.md

 # Basic Calculator

-  This is a basic Calculator app where we can perform basic mathematical operations
+  This is a basic Calculator app where we can perform basic mathematical operations.
+This app is accessed by both keyboard and mouse.

 ## Getting Started with vite

 this project was boot@starpped with [vite](https://vitejs.dev/)